 We have written plenty about why investing in a HIGH quality turkey is worth the dough.
-Some of us find Turkey boring for thanksgiving, others (like German) LOVE IT.
+Some of us find Turkey boring for thanksgiving, others (like German) love it.

 Either way, if you want a GOOD Turkey there is simply no better Turkey than our Amish Turkeys.
-We actually had a farm hatch and raise these turkeys for us following traditional Amish standards.
+We actually had a farm hatch and raised these turkeys for us following traditional Amish standards.